Introduced species: Intentional introductions

-Although most introduced species have negative impacts on the ecosystems they enter into.
-There are still some species that have affected the ecosystem in a positive way.
+Although most introduced species have negative impacts on the ecosystems they enter into, there are still some species that have affected the ecosystem in a positive way.
 For example, in New Hampshire invasive plants can provide some benefits to some species.
 Invasive species such as autumn olive, oriental bittersweet, and honeysuckle produce fruit that is used by a handful of fruit-eating bird species.
 The invasive plants can also be a source of pollen and nectar for many insects, such as bees.
 These invasive plants were able to help their ecosystem thriving, and increase the native animal's chances of survival.
+Several introduced exotic trees served as nest sites for resident waterbird species in Udaipur city, India.

 Motivations for intentional introductions

 Economic

 Perhaps the most common motivation for introducing a species into a new place is that of economic gain.
 Non-native species can become such a common part of an environment, culture, and even diet that little thought is given to their geographic origin.
 For example, soybeans, kiwi fruit, wheat, honey bees, and all livestock except the American bison and the turkey are non-native species to North America.
 Collectively, non-native crops and livestock account for 98% of US food.
 These and other benefits from non-natives are so vast that, according to the Congressional Research Service, they probably exceed the costs.

 Other examples of species introduced for the purposes of benefiting agriculture, aquaculture or other economic activities are widespread.
 Eurasian carp was first introduced to the United States as a potential food source.
 The apple snail was released in Southeast Asia with the intent that it be used as a protein source, and subsequently to places like Hawaii to establish a food industry.
 In Alaska, foxes were introduced to many islands to create new populations for the fur trade.
 About twenty species of African and European dung beetles have established themselves in Australia after deliberate introduction by the Australian Dung Beetle Project in an effort to reduce the impact of livestock manure.
 The timber industry promoted the introduction of Monterey pine (Pinus radiata) from California to Australia and New Zealand as a commercial timber crop.
 These examples represent only a small subsample of species that have been moved by humans for economic interests.

 The rise in the use of genetically modified organisms has added another potential economic advantage to introducing new/modified species into different environments.
 Companies such as Monsanto that earn much of their profit through the selling of genetically modified seeds has added to the controversy surrounding introduced species.
 The effect of genetically modified organisms varies from organism to organism and is still being researched today, however, the rise of genetically modified organisms has added complexity to the conversations surrounding introduced species.